-Wes has written obituaries, worked in a Cajun restaurant, worked as a security guard, sold advertising, and taught writing to high school and college students.
+He has written obituaries, worked in a Cajun restaurant, sold advertising, and taught writing to high school and college students.
 He lives in Kentucky with his wife and cats.